All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hypoglycemia Risk

 Tirzepatide alone has a low hypoglycemia risk due to its glucose-dependent mechanism.
-However, if you take tirzepatide alongside insulin or sulfonylureas (glipizide, glyburide, glimepiride), the risk of hypoglycemia increases significantly.
+But if you take tirzepatide alongside insulin or sulfonylureas (glipizide, glyburide, glimepiride), the risk of hypoglycemia increases significantly.
 Your provider should reduce or adjust these medications when starting tirzepatide.

 Diabetic Retinopathy